-If you like to plan, seeing your major advisor is very important; it can make the difference between fitting in Sallust and Lucan before you graduate.
+If you like to plan, seeing your major advisor is very important; it can make the difference between fitting in Vergil or Ovid before you graduate.
 Many students also try to complete more than one major or certificate, and discussing how you might be able to reach this goal is another primary role of your major advisor.
-Advisors can speak to you about course content, which courses fit best with your interest areas, and what kinds of courses might work best with your learning style e.g. do you prefer multiple choice or essays?
+Advisors can speak to you about course content, which courses fit best with your interest areas, and what kinds of courses might work best with your learning style—e.g., do you prefer multiple choice or essays?
 Any and all of these discussions can occur during your advising appointment.

-In addition to discussing the major, advisors also know a lot about:
+In addition to discussing the major, advisors know a lot about:

 - General Education requirements

 - Getting involved with campus organizations